openformatproj/augmented-things/augmented-things/web/README.md

 * Window -> Preferences -> Server/Runtime Environments

 then click on "Add...", select your Tomcat version and check "Create new local server", then click on "Next>".
-Provide a name for this server and provide the path of your current Tomcat installation, then click "Finish".
-The next step is providing the library for servlet API.
-This library is required by any web application that uses Servlet 3.x and later.
+Provide a name for this server and the path of your current Tomcat installation, then click "Finish".
+The next step is providing the library for servlet API: this library is required by any web application that uses Servlet 3.x and later.
 You can do this by going to

 * Window -> Preferences -> Java/Build Path/User libraries

 and using "Import..." to browse where the ```servlet-api.jar``` is located.
 Typically, you can find it in your ```$CATALINA_HOME/libs```.
 You are now ready to launch your server from Eclipse!
-Right click on the ```App.java``` file of the package you want to execute (```./web/direct``` and/or ```./web/indirect```) and then
+Right click on the Package Explorer/<webmodule> you want to execute (```indirect``` or ```direct```), then

-* Package Explorer/indirect -> Run As -> Run on Server...
+* Run As -> Run on Server...

 and select the just created server.
-By clicking on "Next>" you can select which module to deploy (you can run both or only one of them at a time: in case, do the above operation also on Package Explorer/direct to launch that module too).
+By clicking on "Next>" you can select which module to deploy (you can run both or only one of them at a time: in case, do the above operation also on the other module to launch it too).
 Just click "Finish" to launch all modules as default.
 Remember that even in this case you have to previously check that om2m is up and running before starting the server.

 **Note**: you cannot run Tomcat from bash and from Eclipse simultaneously.
-If you started up the server as described above, first shut it down before launching it on the IDE.
+If you started up the server as described in prior section, first shut it down before launching it on the IDE.